Forget the Buns – Grill These Meaty Mains for Memorial Day Instead

 Put your grill to work on more than patties and sausages.

 We get it, we all love a good burger.
 Hot dogs too.
 They're safe, simple and great for a crowd.
-But no one is going to remember the fifteenth time you serve them at your cookout and, let's be honest, you've got the rest of summer to fall back on those classics.
+But no one is going to remember the fifteenth time you serve them at a backyard bash and, let's be honest, you've got the rest of summer to fall back on those classics.
 This year, go bunless and fill out the menu for your Memorial Day cookout with great grilled mains that are as memorable as they are tasty.

 Show off all the grill marks in a tasty spread with Scott Conant's recipe featuring grilled chicken pieces (you can watch How to Break Down a Chicken here), veggies, lemons and slices of ciabatta bread.